-Through communication and collaboration, the Nelson & Area Elder Abuse and Prevention Project (EAPP) mission is to increase the societies’ ability to recognize and prevent mistreatment of older people so all adults can be free from abuse, neglect and exploitation.
+Through communication and collaboration, the Nelson & Area Elder Abuse and Prevention Program (EAPP) mission is to increase the societies’ ability to recognize and prevent mistreatment of older people so all adults can be free from abuse, neglect and exploitation.

 The Nelson & Area Elder Abuse Prevention Program Steering Committee is comprised of volunteers representing the NDSCS Board of Directors and community volunteers.
 The steering committee oversees the direction and operations of the program.
 The Working Group is made up of volunteers who provide the labour that enables the program to function.
 The working group is task-orientated and reports to the Steering Committee for direction and approval.